Join us on April 24, 2026 for our featured poet and open-mic reading:

 Celebrating literary arts in Redmond since 1997

 The Redmond Association of Spokenword, also known as RASP, was founded in 1997 to promote literary arts and related activities in Redmond, Washington, and eastern King County.
-We meet on the last Friday of each month (early dates in November and December) for a featured presentation and an open-mic reading at Centro Cultural Mexicano.
-RASP also holds a monthly Zoom critique group, Poetry & Prose Circle, on the second Tuesday of each month.
-For many years we also staged the Poets in the Park festival in Redmond’s Anderson Park.
+We meet on the last Friday of each month (on earlier dates in November and December) for a featured presentation and an open-mic reading at Centro Cultural Mexicano.
+RASP also holds a monthly Zoom critique group, Poetry & Prose Circle, on the second Tuesday evening of each month.
 All events are FREE and open to the public.
 Please join us for our next reading!

 6:00 p.m.